PowerCoders-Milan/repetitions-and-loops-Hassanhans/02-Odd-Or-Even/README.md

 ## ODD or EVEN reporter

-This excercise is about loops and conditions.
+This exercise is about loops and conditions.

 For the looping part, try 3 different types of loop!